-The early symptoms of carpal tunnel syndrome are easy to ignore, but without treatment, the condition progresses to the point where you can’t continue doing your job or enjoying your usual activities.
-If you suffer from Carpal Tunnel Syndrome, Paul Tortland, DO, and Jeffrey LaVallee , MD, at The New England Stem Cell Institute have an exceptional treatment alternative called “nerve hydrodissection.”
+The early symptoms of Carpal Tunnel Syndrome are easy to ignore, but without treatment, the condition can progress to the point where you can’t continue doing your job or enjoying your usual activities.
+If you suffer from Carpal Tunnel Syndrome, Dr. Paul Tortland and Dr. Jeffrey LaVallee at The New England Stem Cell Institute have an exceptional treatment alternative called nerve hydrodissection.
 This painless in-office injection procedure frees up the trapped and pinched nerve, speeds up healing, and helps you avoid surgery.
-To schedule an appointment, call the office in Glastonbury, Connecticut, or use the online booking feature today.

 Carpal Tunnel Syndrome is most often is caused by:

 You’re also more likely to develop Carpal Tunnel Syndrome if you have arthritis, diabetes, or a thyroid disorder.

 The first symptom of Carpal Tunnel Syndrome is typically numbness and tingling in the palm part of your thumb, index, and middle fingers.
 In some cases, the tingling sensations can radiate from your wrist into those fingers.
 It NEVER involves the pinky or the back of the hand.
 You could also feel wrist pain and develop hand weakness that’s severe enough to make you drop objects.
 Some patients have the sensation that their fingers are swollen even when they’re not.

 The classic treatments for Carpal Tunnel Syndrome include wearing a brace, taking anti-inflammatory medications, and sometimes getting cortisone shots.
 If these measures fail to relieve the problem, most doctors will recommend surgery.